%20AI%20in%20Data%20Quality_%20Cleansing%2C%20Anomaly%20Detection%20%26%20Lineage.avif)

 The anomaly detection powered by AI can be implemented across a range of industries and use cases.
 Here are a few to name.

-As data becomes increasingly distributed across systems, tracking its lineage—understanding where data comes from, how it flows through the organization, and where it ends up—becomes crucial.
+As data spreads across systems, it's essential to track its journey, where it comes from, how it moves, and where it ends up.
 The challenge is not just mapping this flow, but ensuring accuracy and maintaining trust in the data.

 This is where AI's ability to automatically generate data lineage maps shines.
-For CTOs, the real value of AI in data lineage lies in the way it fosters transparency and accountability.
+For CTOs, the real value lies in the way it fosters transparency and accountability.
 The ability to instantly trace the path of any dataset through the enterprise provides a level of auditability and compliance that is increasingly required by regulatory standards.

 By understanding the flow of data, organizations can better manage risks, improve decision-making, and more effectively enforce data governance policies.